RajdeepKushwaha5/OpenTry/README.md

 Zerops does not expose per-project invoice totals through the API used here.
 OpenTry calculates an upper-bound estimate from the manifest's declared resources and published prices, labels it as estimated, and keeps the pricing variables configurable.

-## Known limitations

-- Zerops provides inbound firewalling but no per-trial egress filter.
-Elevated applications are therefore an explicit, higher-risk operator choice.
-- Anonymous visitor fingerprints discourage casual duplication but are not authentication.
-A determined user can change request characteristics or use another network; proof-of-work and the global ceiling bound the financial impact.
-- Warm trials spend a small amount while idle, and an empty pool exposes the underlying provisioning wait.
-- Docker services run in VMs, so their boot and image-pull times vary substantially.
-- `buildFromGit` requires a publicly reachable repository in the verified deployment path.
-- The published Import YAML schema and the live API disagree on some accepted service-type spellings.
-OpenTry reports these as warnings and records live-tested behavior.
-- The PostgreSQL concurrency suite is separate from the portable test command and cannot run without a real database.
-- There is no automated CI/CD workflow yet.

 ## Further documentation

 - [Architecture and threat model](ARCHITECTURE.md)